peter-leonov/type-predicate-generator/generator/compare.md

 TODO

-## Pure runtime checkers
+## Comparing to th pure runtime checkers

-The most popular library in this category is the infamous zod.
+The most popular library in this category is the infamous [zod](https://zod.dev).

 Type checkers in this category use only the code that the JavaScript engine runs within an application.
 No type information is used inside of this class of libraries.
 Some of them use `eval` to turn a schema into JS code in runtime, some like `zod` use pure function composition.